andyzhu23/Competitive-Programming/README.md

 # Welcome!
-Hello, my name is Andy Zhu, I am ~~a high school student at St. George's School~~ an undergrad at the University of Cambridge interested in Competitive Programming.
+Hello, I am Andy Zhu, I am ~~a high school student at St. George's School~~ an undergrad at the University of Cambridge interested in Competitive Programming.
 This repo is just for me to review my own solutions

 [andy_zhu23](https://dmoj.ca/user) on DMOJ